 AVG Italo, 223.6 mph or 360 kmph, Italy

 AVG Italo started its commercial service in 2007 and is the fastest train in operation in Europe.
 During tests it recorded a maximum speed of 356.6 mph, but who wants to try that going around a turn?
+A good pairing with this sleek and fast train would be traveling with this ultra-sleek Rimowa women’s luxury backpack.

 This line operates between Rome and Naples and covers a distance of 140 miles in less than an hour.
 It is also a good example of Green Manufacturing and 98% of its parts are recyclable.